 - Sealers can be slippery.
 Most sealers dry with a shine and create a seamless layer.
 It can be pretty slippery especially when wet but there is a way to increase traction.
 Contractors recommend adding some sort of fine abrasives to the coating to create a non-skid surface on your driveway.

 - A resealing is required every few years.
-It is quite unfortunate but sealers do fade, especially in high traffic areas.
+It is unfortunate, but sealers do fade, especially in high-traffic areas.
 This is why it is recommended to have the sealer reapplied every two years to ensure that the driveway is protected at all times.

 - Some sealers can be dangerous to humans, pets, and plants.
 Most sealers are solvent-based materials that contain harsh chemicals.
 These require safety gear to apply because it could be dangerous to touch or inhale.
 There are, however, safer types of sealers.
 It may cost a bit more but its environment-friendly feature is worth the investment.

 - Concrete sealers cannot be used on new slabs.
 Just like most coatings and overlays, sealers can only be used on slabs that are a month old at the least.
 A concrete driveway that is still curing is very vulnerable to damage.

 Before you decide whether or not to seal your concrete driveway, be sure to weigh the pros and cons carefully.
 Sealing your concrete driveway is a great way to protect your investment and the environment.
 Still, it is important to consider all potential drawbacks before making a final decision.

 Ultimately, whether or not to seal your driveway is a decision you will need to make based on your specific circumstances.
 If you are concerned about the cost or the time commitment, you may want to forego sealing your driveway.

 However, if you are willing to invest the money and time, sealing your driveway can be a great way to protect and improve the appearance of your concrete.